gophergala/go-tasky/README.md

 ## Example Workers
 - CopyFile - copy a file to a new location
 - Ifconfig - fetch network information read the contents of a file
-- sleeper -  Sleep and wait?
+- sleeper -  Sleep and wait

+##Roadmap
+-serve a gui web interface alongside the api for point and click task management
-- check the values of system settings
+- expand selection of example workers
+- Chaining of tasks so you can specify a sequence of tasks to run.

 ##Routes